kyhuber/Joint-Savings-Smart-Contract/README.md

 The Joint Savings Smart Contract includes requirements to ensure the recipient address matches one of the accounts provided.
 There is a requirement to ensure there are sufficient funds in the contract to support the withdraw transaction, along with a fallback function.

+Screenshots from successful transactions are contained within the Image folder of this repository.

 ---

 ## Technologies